 - ECO130 Economics of Globalization.
 This course examines the sustainability of the environment as well as economic sustainability/inequality and poverty.
 The class focuses one week on each of these units and reference them throughout the course.

 Humanities GE Courses – Courses that include Sustainability Content

 - PHI180 Contemporary Moral Issues with Daniel Werner.
-To be offered in the fall of 2018.
 This course includes modules on animal ethics and global poverty.
 This course also allows you to practice change agent skills including communicating ideas orally and in writing, listening to others and incorporating their ideas and perspectives, reflecting to make meaning, gain perspective, and understanding, and engaging in civil discourse and debate.
 Download the syllabus.

 United States Studies – Courses that Include Sustainability Content